wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/3-design-network-media-optimization.md

 How you configure your VPN will depend on which VPN client software you or your organization requires you to use, but split-tunneling is a functionality all common 3rd party vendors are providing.

 > [!IMPORTANT]
-> Important: Some organizations have policies that require every user to send all incoming and outgoing traffic over firewall appliances, and a split-tunneling can possibly violate these policies.
+> Some organizations have policies that require every user to send all incoming and outgoing traffic over firewall appliances, and a split-tunneling can possibly violate these policies.
 Check what your organizations policies are and ensure you have policy approval for this configuration.

 ## Validate VPN Split tunneling